4chan/4chan-API/pages/Endpoints_and_domains.md

 ## API Endpoints
-All the endpoints that make up the 4chan API
+All the endpoints that make up the 4chan API.
+No additional GET parameters are accepted with any of these routes.

 | **File name**   | **Description**      | **Documentation page**      | **URL example** |
 |:----------------|:---------------------|:-------------------------------|:---------------- |